samupl/pysdk/README.md

 pysdk
 =====

-Python software to download SDC files from MSNDAA
+Python software to download SDC files from MSNDAA (work in progress, currently only prints wget-able links)